 If you have substantiated all of the items in question, the audit will be closed, and there will be no change to your tax return.
 If the IRS proposes a change to your tax return, you can agree, sign the examination report, and pay the additional tax.
 If you disagree, you can appeal the IRS’s decision either before the IRS or the tax courts.

-When the IRS requests more information regarding your tax return, they can request it in one of the following ways.
+When the IRS conducts audits due to requests for more information regarding your tax filing, they can request it in one of the following ways.

-The correspondence audit is where the IRS mails you a letter requesting more information to back up your tax data.
-A simple audit letter from the IRS may be issued due to a math error, omission of income, or request documentation supporting the deductions on your return.
-These matters are dealt with by replying to the correspondence as instructed by the IRS audit letter, which typically means mailing in additional documentation to support the item in question by the due date on the letter.
+The correspondence audit is where a taxpayer receives a letter requesting more information to back up your tax data.
+A simple audit letter may be issued due to a math error, omission of revenue, or request documentation supporting the deductions on your return.
+These matters are dealt with by replying to the correspondence as instructed by the letter, which typically means mailing in additional documentation to support the item in question by the due date on the letter.

-With the office audit, the initial audit notification comes by mail, but the taxpayer must go to the IRS office and meet face-to-face with an IRS agent.
-This letter may be received due to any number of issues with business revenue, itemized deductions, or rental expenses and income.
-The letter will indicate the supporting documents that you will need to bring with you.
-This audit is more in-depth than a correspondence audit.
+With the office audit, the initial audit notification comes by mail, but the taxpayer must go to the IRS office and meet face-to-face with an agent.
+This letter may be received due to any number of issues with business revenue, itemized deductions, or rental expenses and earnings.
+The letter will indicate the supporting documents that you will need to bring with you to the IRS office.
+The office audit is more in-depth than a correspondence audit.

-Field audits involve in-person meetings with revenue agents at the company’s place of business or the taxpayer’s residence.
+A field audit involves an in-person meeting with revenue agents at the company’s place of business, the accountant’s office, or the taxpayer’s residence.
 These audits are quite detailed and are mainly for reviewing financial records, inventory, interviewing employees, and touring the facility to get a better understanding of the business.

-The IRS also conducts Taxpayer Compliance Measurement Program audits to ensure taxpayers are complying with all tax laws and updating their DIF scores.
+Taxpayer Compliance Measurement Program audits are also conducted to ensure taxpayers are complying with all tax laws and updating their DIF scores.
 Unlike other audits, the TCMP audit requires full documentation for every detail of the taxpayer’s return including contracts, bank statements, receipts, and invoices to substantiate the amounts claimed.

-There are several steps you can take to better prepare yourself for an IRS audit.
-The better prepared you are, the smoother the audit will go.
+There are several steps you can take to better prepare yourself for this process.
+The better prepared you are for the audit process, the smoother it will go.

 Step 1.
 Study up on your rights.

 Do the research.
-Familiarize yourself with the type of tax audit that the IRS has requested, the audit process involved, and your options after the audit report has been issued.
+Familiarize yourself with the type of audit that has been requested, the process involved, and your options after the final report has been issued.

-It’s also important to know your rights as a taxpayer during the audit process itself.
-You have the right to courteous and professional treatment by the IRS, as well as confidentiality and privacy regarding tax matters.
+It’s also important to know your rights as a taxpayer during the process itself.
+You have the right to professional and courteous treatment, as well as confidentiality and privacy regarding tax matters.
 You have the right to know why the information is being requested, how the information will be used, and what the consequences will be if the information isn’t provided.
 You also have the right to representation and to appeal disagreements before the IRS and the courts.

 Step 2.
 Digitize your receipts.

 People often wonder, “Does the IRS verify receipts during audit?”
 The answer is Yes, they do.
-Digitizing your receipts makes an audit run much more smoothly.
-Otherwise, you’re going to be frantically flipping through a pile of paper receipts, some of which you may not even be able to read due to fading, crumpling, or water damage, just to find that one receipt that backs up the information on your tax return.
+Digitizing your receipts makes this process run much more smoothly.
+Otherwise, you’re going to be frantically flipping through a pile of paper receipts, some of which you may not even be able to read due to fading, crumpling, or water damage, just to find that one receipt that backs up the information on your return.

-A receipt scanning service such as Shoeboxed.com is a huge benefit when facing IRS audit prep.
+A receipt scanning service with receipt software such as Shoeboxed.com is a huge benefit when facing an audit prep.
 Shoeboxed provides an envelope with prepaid postage, if within the U.S., for users to fill with their paper receipts and mail to Shoeboxed’s office.
 The receipts are then scanned, verified by humans, logged into the user’s Shoeboxed account, and stored.